michelin/kafkactl/README.md

 Administrators can filter namespace resources using the `--search` option, which currently only supports search on namespace topics.

-When querying multiple schemas, detailed information is omitted from the results.
+When querying multiple schemas, detailed information is omitted from the results, for performance reasons.

 Example(s):